smwhite24/project_1/README.md

 Lastly, we calculated the correlation coefficients and produced two regressions.
 We produced one for 30yr FRM and one for 5/1 ARM because ARM seemed to deviate from both 30 and 15 year FRM. #Real estate prices below 300000 seem to have a negative relationship with mortgage rates while real estate median prices over 300k looks like to have an exponential relationship with mortgage rates.

-In the future we’d like to incorporate census data (demographic data like education, race, or income) to help explain changes in real estate prices.
-Additionally, we would like to explore what effect the pandemic had on median prices.
-In the future we could also look at the frequency of homes being put up for sale or being taken off the market.
-Mortgage rates affect buyers borrowing power and may have a greater effect on frequency of sales rather than price.
-Our data was limited to median sales prices for only single family rentals and condos.
-We if had more time we would have explored the differences across commercial and residential prices and across different types of homes (1br, 2br, 3br).

-Throughout this project we used Xpert Learning Assistant to trouble shoot code and visualizations.